 When you think about sustainability and the U.S. Department of Energy, we guarantee this podcast is not what you had in mind.
 The U.S. Department of Energy takes its sustainability kick to a wildly creative level.

-With sound effects, clips, and reams of humor, you will see how the government is spending your dollars on the environment, what energy dilemmas we face, and much more.
+With sound effects, clips, and humor, you will see how the government spends its dollars on the environment, what energy dilemmas we face, and much more.
 The podcast is delivered in an audible storytelling format rich with scenes and characters that reflect reality.

-Topics range from the mundane such as the antics you can get into installing your own solar panels, to the downright tragic tales of people who lived through Hurricane Sandy.
+Topics range from the mundane, such as the antics you can get into installing your solar panels, to the downright tragic tales of people who lived through Hurricane Sandy.
 The DOE places a human touch on sustainability and how the government is making things better in every episode.